andrewheiss/Dissertation/reading_list.md

 Bob, Clifford.
 “Merchants of Morality.” *Foreign Policy*, no. 129 (March 2002): 36–45.

+Bob, Clifford. *Rights on the Rise: International Mobilization for New Human Rights*.

+Büthe, Tim.
+"The Politics of Private Foreign Aid: Humanitarian Principles, Economic Development Objectives, and Organizational Interests in the Allocation of Private Aid by NGOs." *International Organization* 66, no. 4 (October 2012): 571-607.

+Carpenter, Charli.
+2007a.
+“Setting the Advocacy Agenda: Theorizing Issue Emergence and Non-Emergence in Transnational Advocacy Networks.” *International Studies Quarterly*, 51:1.

+Carpenter, Charli.
+2007b.
+“Studying Issue Adoption in Transnational Advocacy Networks.” *International Organization*, 61:3.

 Cooley, Alexander, and James Ron.
 “The NGO Scramble: Organizational Insecurity and the Political Economy of Transnational Action.” *International Security* 27, no. 1 (Summer 2002): 5–39.

 Gugerty, Mary Kay, and Michael Kremer.
 “Outside Funding and the Dynamics of Participation in Community Associations.” *American Journal of Political Science* 52, no. 3 (July 2008): 585–602.